hoangduytran/blender-manual/manual/editors/file_browser.rst

 File Browser
 ************

-The File Browser is used in all the file-related operations.
+The File Browser is used in all file-related operations.
 These include:

 - Opening and saving blend-files.
-- Browsing inside other blend-files, when appending or linking data-blocks, see :doc:`Linked Libraries </files/linked_libraries/index>`.
+- Browsing the content of other blend-files when appending or linking data-blocks (see :doc:`Linked Libraries </files/linked_libraries/index>`).
 - Importing from/exporting to other file formats.
-- Picking new locations for existing file paths (images, videos, fonts...).
+- Updating the locations of previously imported media (images, videos, fonts...).

 The most common way to use this editor is through modal operators (like opening or saving a blend-file).
-The File Browser will appear in a new window, waiting for the operation to complete, and then close returning the main window.
+The File Browser will appear in a new window, wait for you to select a file, and then close again.

-You can use the File Browser as any other editor type, to browse through the file system.
+You can also use the File Browser like a regular, permanently visible editor.
+In fact, the predefined Video Editing :doc:`workspace </interface/window_system/workspaces>` uses it this way.
-The main purpose of this is to be able to drag-and-drop from the File Browser into other editors.

-- Images into the :ref:`editors-3dview-index` (to set as background or apply as material texture).
-- Media files into the :doc:`/video_editing/index`.
+This lets you drag-and-drop media from the browser straight into e.g. the :doc:`3D Viewport </editors/3dview/introduction>` or the :doc:`Video Sequencer </editors/video_sequencer/introduction>`, saving you some overhead.

 .. figure:: /images/editors_file-browser_editor.png